ZoneMinder/zoneminder/README.txt

 As  support for cookies in mobile devices is patchy  at  best, the  groups  feature is not fully implemented in the  XHTML-MP views.
-Instead  if there is a group called  `Mobile'  already defined then that group will always be effective, if not  then all monitors available to the logged in user will be visible,
+Instead  if there is a group called  'Mobile'  already defined then that group will always be effective, if not  then all monitors available to the logged in user will be visible,